qaalabs/DE5M4/docs/day1/agile/scenario-b.md

-# Breakout Activity: Scenario B - Healthcare Provider
+# Scenario B - Healthcare Provider

-Apply your phases from the previous activity to the scenario below.
+*Apply your phases from the previous activity to the scenario below.*

 ## Scenario